frank6866/ansible-galaxy-zookeeper/README.md

 Example Playbook
 ----------------

 If you have only one ip in the host, you can ignore the variable "zk_ip".
-If you have multiple ip in some host, you should specify the ip used by zookeeper through variable "zk_ip".
+If you have multiple ip in a host, you should specify the ip used by zookeeper through variable "zk_ip".

+> Notice: hosts should be in the group "zookeeper".

 Inventory file: